siderai/car-rent-service/README.md

-# Concurrent car rent service
+# Async car rent service

 This project is a playground for asyncio library.